tjorim/addon-jupyter/README.md

 ## Embedding into Home Assistant

-It is possible to embed Jupyter directly into Home Assistant, allowing you to access the Jupyter Lab through the Home Assistant frontend.
+It is possible to embed Jupyter directly into Home Assistant, allowing you to access the JupyterLab through the Home Assistant frontend.

 Home Assistant provides the `panel_iframe` component, for these purposes.